How To Make An Easy DIY Flower Wreath For Spring Summer

 This is how the back of the wreath looks after I have finished wrapping all greenery around the circle.

 After you finish affixing all the greenery, it is time to start adding the flowers.

 Secure the flowers to the back of the wreath with a wire.
 Wrapped it around each stem and wound it around the wire wreath.
 Add as many flowers as you like.

 And when you are done with the flowers, start adding all your chosen ornaments.
 If your ornaments don’t come with a wire, you can stick them using glue or even a strong piece of thread.

-I decided to add a wooden sign to make it more fun.
+I decided to add a wooden sign to make it more fun, but this step is totally optional.
 I found this small wooden cutting board at a bargain store and thought it was perfect for what I wanted to use it.

 I also bought a bag of small assorted glitter letters that you can easily peel and stick on the wooden board.

 First, I painted the wooden cutting board with green spray, so the words would stand out more.
 I picked yellow and green letters to match the colors of the wreath.

 And below is the finished board with the “Summer Time” words and a color-matching heart sticker in the middle.